-Office 365 versions of Office 2016 for Windows let you change the SmartArt picture to one of the new ‘Icons’ or SVG graphics.
+Office 365 for Windows lets you change the SmartArt picture to one of the new ‘Icons‘ or SVG graphics.
 You can’t insert an Icon first but you can insert a placeholder image then use Change Picture to access the Icons.

 All the regular Picture Tools are available to separate images in a SmartArt.
 For example, here’s the Picture Tools | Picture Effects | Reflection effect to add a little more to the SmartArt.

 Recolor Pictures in SmartArt graphic